butterfly008/moonwalk/_posts/2023-03-11-Thesis-Masters.md

 #tags: [overview, moonwalk]
 ---

 I decided to pursue a masters degree with Thesis because I was very curious about machine learning research and social issues.
 I believed that the only way to satisfy my curiosity was to do a Thesis.
 I think I learned more technical skills doing my thesis than than taking classes and doing a short project.
 Here I worked with BIG data, python, Graphs, Mila servers and unsupervised learning techniques.
-I had the opportunity to work on a paper alongside a Phd student who specializes in Graphs and we had the honor of presenting our work at WebSci 2023 <a href="https://websci23.webscience.org/">WebSci23</a>.
+I had the opportunity to work on a paper (you can look at the publication here <a href="https://dl.acm.org/doi/10.1145/3578503.3583609">paper</a>) alongside a Phd student who specializes in Graphs and we had the honor of presenting our work at WebSci 2023 <a href="https://websci23.webscience.org/">WebSci23</a>.

 ## Thesis Abstact